Lynn-Myat-Bhone/MachineLearning/README.md

 fee free to use and learn
+If something wrong in my code or explanation, DM me.